November 8, 2017

 Within minutes he had to make good on his promise, as a middle-aged lady obliged.
 Roger showed what a terrific sport he is, and soon had his audience n raptures.

-The crowd was in fits of laughter, as a grinning Federer got used to his kilt with some exaggerated comic stretches.
+The crowd were in fits of laughter, as a grinning Federer got used to his kilt with some exaggerated comic stretches.
 He gave up on a futile attempt to reach a tennis ball inside the pocket of his shorts.

 The great man showed remarkable flexibility in his new attire, and still proved too much for Murray during that unforgettable game.